-The Sanskrit word ‘Matsya’ means ‘fish’.
-Thus, it is known as The Fish Pose.
-This pose if carried out in the water, allows the body to float easily like that of a fish.
+The Sanskrit word ‘Matsya’ means ‘fish’ thus, known as Matsyasana or the Fish Pose.
+Matsayasana Posture in Yoga is carried out in the water, allows the body to float easily like that of a fish.

-According to Hindu mythology, Matsaya was the incarnation of Lord Vishnu who appeared to save the sages and maintain a balance between the earth and the sea.
-It has been labeled as the “Destroyer of all Diseases”.
-It restores spinal strength and overall body balance.
+According to Hindu mythology, Matsya was the incarnation of Lord Vishnu who appeared to save the sages and maintain a balance between the earth and the sea.
+It has been labelled as the “Destroyer of all Diseases”.
+Thus, the Matsyasana or Fish Pose restores spinal strength and overall body balance.

-This asana should be practiced right after performing the Shoulder Stand.
+Matsyasana or Fish Pose (Asana) should be practised right after performing the Shoulder Stand.
 It relieves congestion and cramps which can be caused by the Shoulder stand.

 Lie flat on your back and bring your legs and feet together.
 Keep the knees straight and place both the arms under your body.
 Your hands should be as far under your thighs as possible. make sure your palms are facing down.
 Keep your elbows as much as possible under your back.
 The position aims to bring your shoulders further back.